Transportability of model-based estimands in evidence synthesis: Simulation study

 \subsection{Estimands}

-The target estimand is the marginal log odds ratio for $A$ versus $B$ in $S=2$, which is a composite of that for $A$ versus $C$ and that for $B$ versus $C$.
-The true marginal log odds ratios in $S=2$ for $A$ versus $C$ and for $B$ versus $C$ are the same.
-Therefore, these cancel out so that the true marginal log odds ratio for $A$ versus $B$ in $S=2$ is zero.
-The log odds ratio has been selected as the effect measure instead of the odds ratio for reasons of computational convenience, e.g.~in the calculation of confidence intervals.
+The target estimand is the true marginal treatment effect for $A$ versus $B$ in $S=2$, which is a composite of that for $A$ versus $C$ and that for $B$ versus $C$.
+The true marginal effect for active treatment versus control -- that is, $A$ versus $C$ or $B$ versus $C$ -- may vary across the settings of the simulation study.
+Nevertheless, in every simulation scenario, the true marginal effect in $S=2$ for $A$ versus $C$ is equal to the true marginal effect in $S=2$ for $B$ versus $C$.
+Because the summary effect measure is on the additive linear predictor scale -- either the mean difference, log risk ratio or log odds ratio scale -- the marginal effects for $A$ versus $C$ and for $B$ versus $C$ cancel out so that the true marginal effect for $A$ versus $B$ in $S=2$ is zero.